 Akayama glided through space toward her Hurricane Planet.
-She propelled herself with new organs which threw clouds behind her.
-These organs worked like the engines in her Zephyrs, which she’d developed after cracking the secrets of Jupiter’s spot.
-The efficiency and compactness of these engines were why her new robots were Zephyrs, in comparison to the Hurricane.
+She propelled herself with new organs she’d invented which threw clouds behind her.
+These organs worked like the engines in her Zephyrs, which she’d perfected after cracking the secrets of Jupiter’s spot.
+The efficiency and compactness of these engines were why her new robots were Zephyrs, gentle breezes in comparison to the Hurricane.

-As she fell into the red planet’s gravity well, the mountain which had jettisoned her now caught her in a caldera.
+As she fell into the planet’s gravitational pull, the red mountain which had jettisoned her now caught her in a caldera.
 Soft sand at the core of the planet grasped her like a rescue net.

 The planet rumbled around her.
 “Have we made progress?”

 “I didn’t expect these results so soon.”
 Akayama made a blue tentacle and stuck it in the dark wall to transmit images to the planet.
 “Look, there was a man under the sand.
 Did you put him there?
 I named him Nemo.
-I also found an awkward insect you probably made from my cockroach, and turned it into stable plant-matter.
+I also found an awkward insect you probably made from my cockroach.
+I turned it into stable plant-matter which I’m calling a cricket.
 Here’s its genome.
-The fruit trees are healthy.”
+The fruit-trees are healthy.”

 “Only one man?”
 The planet’s core contracted in disappointment.
 “How long until each of my pilots has a private person to possess?”